 Sessions last one hour and are delivered in groups of up to 12 people.
 You will work with a counsellor who will provide you with the tools to help you deal with difficult situations you may be facing during the pandemic.

 The sessions will help you to manage:

 You can attend as many or as few sessions as you like.
-The sessions are free and will be offered on a four weekly rolling basis.
+The sessions are free.

 CBT, or Cognitive Behavioural Therapy, is a proven clinical intervention for mental wellbeing which provides people with a toolkit of self-care techniques that can be used to manage anger, depression, anxiety, and grief.
 The mental health charity, MIND, gives more detail about CBT.